skx/overseer/README.md

 You can see what the available tests look like in [the example test-file](input.txt).
 You'll see that testing is transparently applied to both IPv4 and IPv6 hosts, although each address family can be disabled if you prefer.

-Compared to the inspiring program, Custodian, we have several improvements:

-* All optional parameters for protocol tests are 100% consistent.
-   * i.e. Any protocol specific arguments are defined via "`with $option_name $option_value`"
-* The parsing of optional arguments is handled outside the protocol-tests.
-   * i.e. Your protocol test only needs to concentrate on doing its job.
-* Option values are validated at parse-time, in addition to their names
-   * i.e. Types in input-files will be detected as soon as possible.
-* Protocol tests provide _real_ testing, as much as possible.
-   * e.g. If you wish to test an IMAP/POP3/MySQL service this application doesn't just look for a banner response on the remote port, but actually performs a login.

 ## Installation